‘General Hospital’ Halloween Spoilers: Anna Faces A Major Threat & Someone’s Following The Teens

 Jason and Sonny know of Brando’s plan to infiltrate Cyrus’ organization, but Carly isn’t looped into these kinds of business-related developments.
 She surely would be stunned to see Sonny’s cousin suddenly working for Cyrus.

 Will this year’s Halloween in Port Charles be filled with frights?
-General Hospital teasers suggest that may be the case and fans seemingly have plenty to look forward to with this one.
+General Hospital teasers suggest that may be the case, and fans have plenty to look forward to this week.